 Agency submits that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
-Official Code by affording Employee one round of lateral competition and thirty (30) days written notice prior to the effective date of his termination.
+Official Code by affording Employee one round of lateral competition in her position of record and thirty (30) days written notice prior to the effective date of her termination.